Blitzkrieg: Germany

-On the Eastern Front, the war did not bog down into trench warfare; German and Russian armies fought a war of maneuver over thousands of miles, which gave the German leadership unique experience not available to the trench-bound western Allies.
-Studies of operations in the east led to the conclusion that small and coordinated forces possessed more combat power than large, uncoordinated forces.
+On the Eastern Front, the war did not bog down into trench warfare since the German and the Russian Armies fought a war of maneuver over thousands of miles, which gave the German leadership unique experience that was unavailable to the trench-bound Western Allies.
+Studies of operations in the East led to the conclusion that small and coordinated forces possessed more combat power than large uncoordinated forces.

 After the war, the Reichswehr expanded and improved infiltration tactics.
-The commander in chief, Hans von Seeckt, argued that there had been an excessive focus on encirclement and emphasized speed instead.
-Seeckt inspired a revision of Bewegungskrieg (maneuver warfare) thinking and its associated Auftragstaktik, in which the commander expressed his goals to subordinates and gave them discretion in how to achieve them; the governing principle was "the higher the authority, the more general the orders were", so it was the responsibility of the lower echelons to fill in the details.
-Implementation of higher orders remained within limits determined by the training doctrine of an elite officer-corps.
+The commander in chief, Hans von Seeckt, argued that there had been an excessive focus on encirclement and emphasised speed instead.
+Seeckt inspired a revision of Bewegungskrieg (maneuver warfare) thinking and its associated Auftragstaktik in which the commander expressed his goals to subordinates and gave them discretion in how to achieve them.
+The governing principle was "the higher the authority, the more general the orders were"; it was the responsibility of the lower echelons to fill in the details.
+Implementation of higher orders remained within limits that were determined by the training doctrine of an elite officer corps.

 Delegation of authority to local commanders increased the tempo of operations, which had great influence on the success of German armies in the early war period.
-Seeckt, who believed in the Prussian tradition of mobility, developed the German army into a mobile force, advocating technical advances that would lead to a qualitative improvement of its forces and better coordination between motorized infantry, tanks, and planes.
+Seeckt, who believed in the Prussian tradition of mobility, developed the German army into a mobile force and advocated technical advances that would lead to a qualitative improvement of its forces and better coordination between motorized infantry, tanks, and planes.